act-rules/act-rules.github.io/_rules/unique-id-3ea0c8.md

 #### Inapplicable Example 2

-XML `id` not applicable to this rule
+XML `id` not applicable to this rule.

 ```html
 <div xml:id="my-div">This is my first element</div>